OpenTermsArchive/contrib-versions/Amazon/Privacy Policy.md

 *   **E-mail Communications:** To help us make e-mails more useful and interesting, we often receive a confirmation when you open e-mail from Amazon.com if your computer supports such capabilities.
 We also compare our customer list to lists received from other companies, in an effort to avoid sending unnecessary messages to our customers.
 If you do not want to receive e-mail or other mail from us, please adjust your Customer Communication Preferences.
 *   **Information from Other Sources:** We might receive information about you from other sources and add it to our account information.
 Click here to see examples of the information we receive.

-**What About Cookies?**
+What About Cookies?

-*   Cookies are unique identifiers that we transfer to your device to enable our systems to recognize your device and to provide features such as 1-Click purchasing, Recommended for You, personalized advertisements on other Web sites (e.g., Amazon Associates with content served by Amazon.com and Web sites using Checkout by Amazon payment service), and storage of items in your Shopping Cart between visits.
+*   Cookies are unique identifiers that we transfer to your device to enable our systems to recognize your device and to provide features such as 1-Click purchasing,Recommended for You, personalized advertisements on other Web sites (e.g., Amazon Associates with content served by Amazon.com and Web sites using Checkout by Amazon payment service), and storage of items in your Shopping Cart between visits.
 *   The Help feature on most browsers will tell you how to prevent your browser from accepting new cookies, how to have the browser notify you when you receive a new cookie, or how to disable cookies altogether.
 Additionally, you can disable or delete similar data used by browser add-ons, such as Flash cookies, by changing the add-on's settings or visiting the Web site of its manufacturer.
 Because cookies allow you to take advantage of some of Amazon.com's essential features, we recommend that you leave them turned on.
 For instance, if you block or otherwise reject our cookies, you will not be able to add items to your Shopping Cart, proceed to Checkout, or use any Amazon.com products and services that require you to Sign in.

-**Does Amazon.com Share the Information It Receives?**
+Does Amazon.com Share the Information It Receives?

 Information about our customers is an important part of our business, and we are not in the business of selling it to others.
 We share customer information only as described below and with subsidiaries Amazon.com, Inc. controls that either are subject to this Privacy Notice or follow practices at least as protective as those described in this Privacy Notice.

 *   **Affiliated Businesses We Do Not Control:** We work closely with affiliated businesses.
 In some cases, such as Marketplace sellers, these businesses operate stores at Amazon.com or sell offerings to you at Amazon.com.
 In other cases, we operate stores, provide services, or sell product lines jointly with these businesses.
 Click here for some examples of co-branded and joint offerings.
 You can tell when a third party is involved in your transactions, and we share customer information related to those transactions with that third party.